idanhuang/dan.github.io/article/Kadane's algorithm.md

 ```

 ## Dynamic Programming approach
-Instead of picking each index as the starting point of the subarray in the brute-force approach, DP approach picks each index as the ending point.
-So when calculating sum of the next subarray, the algorithm can take advantage of the previous calculations. sum[i] = sum[i-1] + nums[i]

-This DP approach will improve the time complexity to O(n).
-It takes O(n) space.
+Instead of using each index as the starting position of subarray in the brute-force approach, DP approach uses each index as the ending point, so that when calculating sum of the next subarray, the algorithm can take advantage of the previous calculations.
+The formula is: sum[i] = sum[i-1] + nums[i].
+This DP approach will improve the time complexity to O(n) and has O(n) space complexity.

 ```C#
 public class Solution {